 New research points to raccoon dogs in Wuhan market as pandemic trigger.
 It's controversial

 Remember the raccoon dog?
-The adorable fox-like critter made headlines in the spring of 2023, when it was implicated in some preliminary research on the source of the COVID-19 virus.
+The adorable fox-like critter made headlines in the spring of 2023, when it was implicated in some preliminary research on the source of the virus that causes COVID-19.
 Researchers had found genetic evidence that raccoon dogs, an exotic species known to be susceptible to the virus, were among the animals for sale at the wet market in Wuhan, China, where the outbreak was first identified.

 However, the analysis relies on an imperfect set of data gathered by Chinese scientists, which has left this research open to criticism by some researchers — in particular, those who argue a leak from the Wuhan Institute of Virology is a more likely source of the virus's spread.

-In the southeast corner of the market, a handful of stalls were known as the place to buy live, exotic wildlife: Himalayan marmots, hoary bamboo rats, Amur hedgehogs and raccoon dogs, native to southern China but also bred for fur on ranches closer to Wuhan in central China.
-Photos of what would later be known as “Stall A,” taken by Australian scientist Eddie Holmes (also an author on the Cell paper) in October 2014, show wire cages lining the tile floors.
+In the southwest corner of the market, a handful of stalls were known as the place to buy live, exotic wildlife: Himalayan marmots, hoary bamboo rats, Amur hedgehogs and raccoon dogs, a small cousin of the fox native to east Asia, recognizable by its raccoon-like face, but also bred for fur on ranches closer to Wuhan, in central China.
+Photos of what would later be known as "Stall A," taken by Australian scientist Eddie Holmes (also an author on the Cell paper) in October 2014, show wire cages lining the tile floors.
 In the dim space decked with red and yellow signs, two cages stacked on top of a drain grate house live raccoon dogs.

 Five years later, amid a mounting and mysterious viral outbreak in Wuhan, the Chinese Center for Disease Control and Prevention would comb through this stall and many others at the Wuhan market, swabbing surfaces to test for genetic material on Jan.
 1 and Jan.
 12, 2020.
 This was just after authorities shut down the market because of concerns about the emerging outbreak.
 In Stall A, the team gathered samples from now-empty cages as well as from the floor, a cart and the drain outside the stall.

-The results of that sampling would arrive after a delayed and circuitous route – it was posted on a public server briefly and then later published – into the hands of Western scientists.
-When Andersen and his colleagues parsed the genetic sequences of thousands of organisms picked up on those swabs from Stall A, they found the genetic footprint of a host of exotic animals: Masked palm civets, Himalayan marmots, Malayan porcupines as well as raccoon dogs and the viral RNA of SARS-CoV-2.
+The results of that sampling would arrive after a delayed and circuitous route — it was posted on a public server briefly and then later published — into the hands of Western scientists.
+When Andersen and his colleagues parsed the genetic sequences of thousands of organisms picked up on those swabs from Stall A, they found the genetic footprints of a host of exotic animals — masked palm civets, Himalayan marmots, Malayan porcupines and raccoon dogs — as well as the viral RNA of SARS-CoV-2, the coronavirus that causes COVID-19.

 "It doesn't 100% prove that those animals had SARS-CoV-2, but it shows that you can just say goodbye to the idea that these [coronavirus-susceptible] animals weren't even there at the time the pandemic started.
 The ghosts of their DNA and RNA were certainly there.
 [The animals] were observed there in November by Chinese colleagues.
 And it becomes yet another piece of evidence that you can throw against any hypothesis for the origin," Worobey says.

-Worobey says the genetic data, taken at least six weeks after the outbreak is thought to have begun, give a valuable albeit incomplete snapshot of the Huanan market at a crucial moment.
+Worobey says the genetic data, taken at least six weeks after the outbreak is thought to have begun, gives a valuable albeit incomplete snapshot of the Huanan market at a crucial moment.

 Skeptics of the new research say the data is far more flawed than that — perhaps fatally.